Skip to content

 waitZSyncTrigger();

-The first argument determines which command table entry should be played, and the second argument accounts for the time between when the ZSync trigger is received and when the updated qubit readout data is available for use.
+The first instruction, configureFeedbackProcessing is used to configure the processing of the feedback data.
+The message will be reduced and an optional offset could be added.
+If the instruction is omitted, no trimming of the message will be done and the offset will be zero.
+Alternatively, the constant ZSYNC_DATA_RAW could be used in the following instructions, and no processing will be performed.
+The first argument of executeTableEntry determines which command table entry should be played, and the second argument accounts for the time between when the ZSync trigger is received and when the updated qubit readout data is available for use.
 The exact value of feedback_time (specified in number of sequencer clock cycles) depends on the combination of equipment being used as well as the experiment being performed and must be characterized by the user.
-For this example, the command table has been defined to play no pulse if the appropriate bit of ZSYNC_DATA_PQSC_REGISTER is 0 or to play a pi-pulse if the appropriate bit of ZSYNC_DATA_RAW is 1:
+For this example, the command table has been defined to play no pulse if the appropriate bit of the trimmed message is 0 or to play a pi-pulse if is 1:

 ## Qubit was in state 0